higfonseca2/challenge/README.md

 Application to manually upload given XMLs with an option to process them and make the information available via rest APIs.

 ## Built with
-This project was developed using Symfony 4 Framework, Materialize CSS and jQuery.
+This project was developed using Symfony 4 Framework, Materialize CSS, jQuery and DropzoneJS.

 ### Prerequisites
 ```